The Power of the Call

 That inaudible, penetrating question along with the pressure on my shoulders led me to whisper, “Yes Lord, I would be willing.”

 Immediately, the pressure lifted.
-Peace restored.
+Peace was restored.

 Is God calling you to a task or to a lifetime of mission service to Him?
 If you are wondering, it very well could be that He is.
 How will you respond?